 Bootstrapping SDK Tests

-Automatically generate tests for your SDKs.
-Speakeasy can boostrap tests for all your operations including any new operations added in the future.
+Automatically generate tests for SDKs.
+Speakeasy can boostrap tests for all operations including any new operations added in the future.

-These tests use any examples available in your OpenAPI document if available, or autogenerate examples based on the field name, type, and format of your schemas.
+These tests use any examples available in the OpenAPI document if available, or autogenerate examples based on the field name, type, and format of schemas.

-By default these tests will run against a mock server to validate the correctness of your SDK’s serialization and deserialization.
+By default these tests run against a mock server to validate the correctness of SDK serialization and deserialization.

 Tests are boostrapped into a .speakeasy/tests.arazzo.yaml

-file in your SDK repo.
+file in the SDK repo.
 Once the test exists it can be customized from that .speakeasy/tests.arazzo.yaml

 without being overwritten.